 Due to the transition to a CCWIS system taking several years, CRC is hosting these tools in their data collection system.
-The current plan is that as the CCWIS system is being built they will be integrated into this new system.
+The current plan is that as the CCWIS system is being built they will be integrated into our new system.
 These tools will help improve consistency and accuracy in assessing and addressing risk and safety.
-These tools will be implemented in phases as each tool is customized for Arkansas based on state laws and preferred language.
-Each tool will be tested for inter-rater reliability.
-The intake assessment will be the first tool to be implemented in early 2020.
-In the meantime, DCFS will continue using the current Health and Safety Assessment which is comprised of three parts: The Health and Safety Checklist, Safety Planning, and Risk Assessment.